WISPO-POP/PowerPlots.jl/docs/src/data_transformations/layouts.md

 layout_network(case; layout_algorithm=Spring)
 ```

-The keyword arugments for each algorithm are slightly different.
+The keyword arguments for each algorithm are vary.
+The `kamada_kawai` layout has no supported arguments.

- - `kamada_kawai`
- *There are no currently supported arguments for this algorithm*.

 The following are layout algorithms from the package [NetworkLayouts.jl](https://juliagraphs.org/NetworkLayout.jl/stable/).
 The arguments for these functions can be found in the documentation for `NetworkLayouts.jl`.

 - [Shell](https://juliagraphs.org/NetworkLayout.jl/stable/#Shell/Circular-Layout)
 - [SFDP](https://juliagraphs.org/NetworkLayout.jl/stable/#Scalable-Force-Directed-Placement)